Bullis Charter School: Academic Performance & Recognition

-Differentiation from Surrounding Public Schools

-The school has full-time teaching specialists in the arts and sciences, and a Mandarin language program taught as a requirement from kindergarten onward, and a curriculum featuring co-curricular classes.
+Controversy

 Unlike traditional public schools (and like other California public charter schools), anyone who resides in the state of California can choose to attend Bullis Charter School by submitting for enrollment.
 If there are more students interested than there are spots available, then, by law, there is a random public lottery to determine who is admitted.
 According to the school's enrollment procedures found on their website, enrollment preferences (which are authorized by the Santa Clara County Office of Education) are applied based on a prescribed hierarchy within each grade level.
 One such preference, specifically for those students residing in the attendance area for the original Bullis-Purissima Elementary School, was a source of some controversy as it was perceived as giving special priority to children from certain affluent parts of Los Altos and Los Altos Hills.
 This characterization does not reflect the original intent of the preference, however, which was to foster a greater sense of community.
 Nonetheless, this preference was later changed as a part of a material revision to the school's charter (approved by the Santa Clara County Board of Directors on September 3, 2014).
-On May 6, 2021, Bullis Charter was threatened with closure unless it "cures" it's diversity issue.
+On May 6, 2021, Bullis Charter was threatened with closure unless it "cures" its diversity issue.